-For example, if you’re building the Next Great Blogging Platform, maybe your commenting mechanism is the “killer feature” and engineering needs to focus on issues like authentication and moderation tools.
+For example, if you’re building the next great blogging platform, maybe your commenting mechanism is the “killer feature” and the engineering team needs to focus on issues like authentication and moderation tools.
 How much of the apple can we bite off at a time?
 Such questions circle back to product team responsibilities like the business goals and strategy.
 Prioritization is the byproduct of open talks between teams to determine what is needed and what can be delivered on time.

 It’s also worth noting that tension between teams is a natural and healthy aspect of working cross-functionally.
 Each team has its own set of internal goals, but those must align with overall strategic goals for the company (or product).